Diego-Espin0za/Diego-Espin0za.github.io/index.md

-# Diego Espinoza's Portfolio

-Hello I am currently a First year Computer Science at CSUF I plan on graduating in 2028.
+# Hello World

+This is my home page!
+My name is Diego Espinoza and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.

+## Computer Science Projects

+My GitHub page is https://github.com/Diego-Espin0za.

-## Favorite CPSC 120L Labs
+### CPSC 120L
-s

 * Lab 6, Part 1

     I liked this lab a lot because we were able to create one of my favorite card games.
 This lab made us use a lot of if and else statements which helped me better understand the usage of if statements.